-This Chana Saag recipe is a creamy, cozy and completely gluten-free and vegan chickpea curry finished with fresh, tender baby spinach.
+This Chana Saag recipe is a creamy, cozy and completely gluten-free, and vegan chickpea curry finished with fresh, tender baby spinach.
 It's a delicious, Instant Pot meal prepared pop-in-pot style with cumin rice, that's ready in 30 minutes!

 I always crave a touch of classic Indian cooking when I go through a bout of long work days and busy weeknights.
 And this Chana Saag recipe sure hits the spot!

 It's one of my favorite dishes to order out at a restaurant.
 In this recipe, I've tweaked it a little to make it completely doable on a weeknight, using my trusted kitchen pal, the electric pressure cooker.
-It's a complete, plant-based and protein-packed meal you can get on the table in no time, rice included! 🙂

 What is Chana Saag?

-Chana saag is a creamy chickpea and spinach curry simmered in a tomato-onion gravy scented with warm Indian spices.
-'Chana' refers to the chickpeas, and 'saag' is the Hindi name for curried greens, and in this case, spinach.
+Chana saag is a creamy chickpea and spinach curry simmered in tomato-onion gravy scented with warm Indian spices.
+'Chana' refers to chickpeas, and 'saag' is the Hindi name for curried greens, and in this case, spinach.

-If you've enjoyed Palak Paneer, Chicken Saag and Dal Palak from the blog, you will really enjoy this curry!
+If you've enjoyed Palak Paneer, Chicken Saag, and Dal Palak from the blog, you will really enjoy this curry!

-Easy One Pot Meal in 30 Minutes
+Easy One-Pot Meal in 30 Minutes

 This is a classic Indian curry found on most restaurant menus that easily fits into just about any dietary lifestyle.
 It's on rotation in my home because:

-- Fiber rich, nutrient dense and protein packed chickpeas make this curry a healthy meal for my family.
+- Fiber-rich, nutrient-dense, and protein-packed chickpeas make this curry a healthy meal for my family.

 - It's an easy and convenient 30-minute, one-pot, make-ahead meal and it tastes even better the next day.